-These costs include the total costs associated with assessment and remediation, including engineering and remedy implementation.
+These costs include the total cost of assessment and remediation, including engineering and construction costs.
 ECO used the low and the high costs to estimate the best and worst cases.
 We added the remediation costs to the total development costs and then compared the new, larger costs to the fair market value to determine if individual sites were financially feasible.